FirehoseWeekend/install-guide/mac.md

 ##Mac OSx##

-Alright ,let's get you set-up with a web development environment on your mac.
+Alright, let's get you set-up with a web development environment on your mac.

 __How to read this document:__

-Everything that has a ">" in front of it is a command you need to run in your terminal.
+Everything that is in a little box is a command you need to run in your terminal.
+For example, if you see a box like the one below copy that line and past it in your terminal:

+> copy everything in here an paste it into the terminal

-Open the terminal by pressing command and then the spacebar.
+__Open the terminal__ by pressing command and then the spacebar.
 In the search box type terminal and open it.

 __What you need:__